prescottprue/test-generator-react-firebase/README.md

 ## Gotchas
 * Preview Channels are only for hosting - functions changes will not be included (functions will point to your default project)
-* UI Tests run in verify workflow using emulators (including functions)
+* UI Tests run in verify workflow use emulators (including functions)

 ## Config Files